The Lexington Six: Imprisonment

 Following the trial, the six were sentenced to jail and placed specifically in separate jails across the state in an attempt to emotionally wear down the members.
 Jill Raymond and Gail Cohee were taken to Bell County Jail in Pineville, Kentucky; Carey Junkin and Debbie Hands to Madison County Jail, and finally, Linda Link and Marla Seymour to Franklin County Jail in Frankfort, Kentucky.

 Although their case was on the federal level, they were sent to county jails, which were considered worse conditions than federal prison, once again in an attempt to wear down their minds and bodies.
 This separation was especially hard for both Marla Seymour and Gail Cohee, who were known lovers at the time.

-Hands testified on March 14, and was released soon after.
+Hands agreed to testify after spending six days in Madison County Jail as she felt that the mental and physical toll the staying in prison on her body would be too great.
+Hands testified for 3-4 hours on March 14, and was released soon after as she told the jury that she didn't feel she was protecting fugitives but protecting her own rights by attempting to not purger herself.
 Junkin was freed on March 31 after agreeing to testify.

 On April 1, around 100 people, primarily students at the University of Kentucky, held a rally and march to protest the imprisonment of the four remaining members of the six.
 Several days later, a writer for United Press International, David E. Anderson, expressed support for the six, saying they were "guilty of nothing other than protecting their privacy," and theorized that the FBI targeted the six because of their associations with the "women's movement".

 On April 10, attorneys for the six requested the 6th U.S. Circuit Court of Appeals to overturn the contempt of court citations.
 On April 29, the court ordered Judge Moynahan to set bail for the remaining four and to re-open the case.

 In subsequent months, three of the remaining women in jail agreed to testify and were released.
 By August 1975, the only member of the six still in jail was Jill Raymond.
 That month, she spoke to a reporter about the lack of privacy for inmates at Franklin County Jail, where she was being housed.
 Following the release of the story she was transferred to Madison County Jail.

 In late September 1975, the National Organization of Women held vigils in Louisville and Lexington in support of Raymond.
-In October, Raymond appealed to the U.S. Supreme Court to be released on bail while she appealed her case; her request was rejected.
+In October, Raymond appealed to the U.S. Supreme Court to be released on bail while she appealed her case; her request was rejected as it already has been in August.

 Supporters of Raymond held another protest on March 1, 1976, at the Fayette County Courthouse, during which they held a mock trial in which they charged the federal prosecutor, FBI, and grand jury with "conspiring to overthrow the democratic rights of the American people".

 Raymond was finally released on May 3, 1976.